yschroe/chessalyzer.js/README.md

 ## Basic Usage

 Let's start with a basic example.
 Here we simply want to track the tile occupation (=how often did each tile have a piece on it) for the whole board.
 For this we can use the preconfigured TileTracker class from the library.
 Afterwards we want to create a heatmap out of the data to visualize the tile occupation.
-For this basic heatmap a preconfigured heatmap function is also provided:
+For this basic heatmap a preset is also provided:

 ```javascript
 // import the library and trackers and the preconfigured heatmap functions